I like to read.

 Most libraries will have a decent sized collection but often that means popular fiction and not a ton else.
 My local library, as an example, doesn’t have a huge selection of non-fiction books and when it does have one, there’s generally only one copy which can mean the book can be on hold for a few weeks.
 That can limit how much value you get out of the app if your library’s collection is poor.

 There is a work around if this is the case for you and that’s library card sharing!
-If you happen to have a family member that lives in another area of the state or another area of the country and they’re willing to share their library card number with you then you can often get access to other digital collections.
+You’re in luck if you happen to have a family member that lives in another state.
+If they’re willing to share their library card number with you.
+Then you can often get access to other digital collections.

-The way it works is that OverDrive gives you access to a local library system’s digital collection and that often includes a bunch of libraries in one state but not all of them.
+The way it works is that OverDrive gives you access to a local library system’s digital collection.
+That often includes a bunch of libraries in one state but not all of them.

-I’ve found that most digital collections I’ve seen are pretty decent since they often include at least a dozen libraries and you can also often request books to be added if they’re not there at all.
+I’ve found that most digital collections I’ve seen are pretty decent; they often include at least a dozen libraries.
+You can also often request books to be added if they’re not there at all.

-I personally have access to two digital collections(one is better than the other) and can generally find most books I want between the two of them.
+I personally have access to two digital collections.
+One is better than the other and I can generally find most books I want between the two of them.

 The other negative is that you only have a certain amount of days to read the book.
-The max is 21 days before the book gets automatically returned which is generally enough to get through a book but may be an issue if you’re taking it slow or if the book is very long.
+21 days is the max before the book gets automatically returned.
+That is generally enough to get through a book.
+However, it may be an issue if you’re taking it slow or if the book is very long.

-There is a little trick in getting around that as your kindle can’t “return” the book to the digital collection if it has no access to the internet so turning on airplane mode means you can keep the book as long as you want.
+There is a little trick in getting around that.
+Your kindle can’t “return” the book to the digital collection if it has no access to the internet.
+That means turning on airplane mode allows you to keep the book as long as you want.

-I’m not sure if that keeps other readers from checking out the book but I assume it does so I wouldn’t suggest you use this too often.
+I’m not sure if that keeps other readers from checking out the book.
+However, I assume it does so I wouldn’t suggest you use this too often.
 You can always return the book and borrow it it again if you’re not finished anyway.

-I do make sure to return the book in the time frame especially since I’m using an out of state library card to access a digital collection as I want to make sure other readers are able to read the book.
+I do make sure to return the book in the time frame.
+That’s because I’m using an out of state library card to access a digital collection.
+I want to make sure other readers are able to read the book.

-As mentioned before, there are also limited amounts of copies out there to borrow so there may be a waiting period especially with some of the more popular and/or newer books.
-I don’t find this to be a big issue as I have a big list of books I want to read and will just put something on hold and move on to the next one if it’s not available when I look for it.
+One limit is that there are finite amounts of copies out there to borrow.
+That means there may be a waiting period especially with some of the more popular and/or newer books.
+I don’t find this to be a big issue.
+I have a big list of books I want to read so I can wait.
+It’s easy to put something on hold and move on to the next one until it’s available.

-The system does a good job of tracking books for you and will send emails when a book you’ve placed on hold is available.
+The system does a good job of tracking books for you.
+It will send emails when a book you’ve placed on hold is available.
 It will also recommend books for you based on your interests and popular releases.

 The bottom line